yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/pg-extensions.md

 To install an extension, you need to copy these files into the respective directories of your YugabyteDB installation.

-Shared library files will be in the `pkglibdir` directory, while SQL and control files should be in the `extension` subdirectory of the `libdir` directory.
+Shared library files go in the `pkglibdir` directory, while SQL and control files go in the `extension` subdirectory of the `libdir` directory.

+You can obtain the installation files for the target extension in two ways:

+* Build the extension from scratch following the extension's build instructions.
+* Copy the files from an existing PostgreSQL installation.

+After copying the files, restart the cluster (or the respective node in a multi-node install).

+### Locate the pkglibdir and extension directories using pg_config

-To find these directories on your local installation, use the YugabyteDB `pg_config` executable.
+To find the directories where you install the extension files on your local installation, use the YugabyteDB `pg_config` executable.

 First, alias it to `yb_pg_config` by replacing `<yugabyte-path>` with the path to your YugabyteDB installation as follows: